GSA/digitalgov.gov/content/about/contribute.md

 slug: contribute
 date: 2019-07-10 4:00:00 -0500
 title: Contribute to Digital.gov
-deck: "Have a case study to share?
-Did your team recently launch something new?
-Here is what we're looking for."
+deck: "Have a story to share?
+Here is what we’re looking for."
-summary: "Have a case study to share?
-Did your team recently launch something new?
-Here is what we're looking for."
+summary: "Have a story to share?
+Here is what we’re looking for."
 aliases:
   - /join-digitalgov/
   - /about/join/